-11.Self-Build and Custom Build Register.
+11. Self-Build and Custom Build Register.

-- 11.1 The Government wants to enable more people to build their own home and Local Planning Authorities in England and Wales are required under the Self-build and Custom House Building Act 2015 (c.17) to keep a register of individuals and associations of individuals seeking to acquire land to build a home. - 11.2 The information contained within the register will enable the Council to gather evidence to see if there is a demand for this type of development within the District. - 11.3 The register is not a public document is treated as confidential.
-However, local planning authorities are encouraged to publish, in their Authorities Monitoring Report, headline data (i.e. location, type and/or demand) on the demand for self-build and custom house building revealed by their register and other sources. - 11.4 The register does not in itself mean that the Council will be able to offer any land to build your own home as a result, nor is registration a guarantee of the granting of planning permission for a self-build or custom-build property within the Bradford District. - 11.5 At 31st March 2018, Bradford Metropolitan District Council had 36 eligible individuals/groups registered.
-There were 8 individuals/groups who failed to meet the eligibility criteria and have not been added to the register.
+- 11.1 The Government wants to enable more people to build their own home and Local Planning Authorities in England and Wales are required under the Self-build and Custom House Building Act 2015 (c.17) to keep a register of individuals and associations of individuals seeking to acquire land to build a home. - 11.2 The information contained within the register will enable the Council to gather evidence to see if there is a demand for this type of development within the District. - 11.3 The register is not a public document and is treated as confidential.
+However, local planning authorities are encouraged to publish, in their Authorities Monitoring Report, headline data (i.e. location, type and/or demand) on the demand for self-build and custom house building revealed by their register and other sources. - 11.4 The register does not in itself mean that the Council will be able to offer any land to build your own home as a result, nor is registration a guarantee of the granting of planning permission for a self-build or custom-build property within the Bradford District. - 11.5 At 31st March 2019, Bradford Metropolitan District Council had 66 eligible individuals/groups registered (30 more than the previous year).
+There were 12 individuals/groups who failed to meet the eligibility criteria and have not been added to the register (4 more than the previous year).
 Table 11-1 provides some headline data.
-Please note, applicants choose more than one preference/response to each question.
+Please note, applicants can choose more than one preference/response to each question.

-Table 11-1: Headline data, Self-Build and Custom Build Register, at 31 March 2018
+Table 11-1: Headline data, Self-Build and Custom Build Register, at 31 March 2019